egrosdou01/blog.grosdouli.dev/blog/2025-07-05-cilium-gateway-api-cert-manager-lets-encrypt/cilium-gateway-api-cert-manager-lets-encrypt.md

 Whether you are working in a customer environment or a lab setup, being able to automatically provision TLS certificates can save both time and effort.
 Since the certificate lifecycle is managed by a utility, there is no need for manual intervention or troubleshooting.
 This means fewer headaches and happier DevOps engineers on the team! 😊

-In a [previous post](https://medium.com/itnext/cilium-gateway-api-cert-manager-and-lets-encrypt-updates-cc730818cb17), we described how to utilise [Cilium](https://cilium.io/), [Gateway API](https://gateway-api.sigs.k8s.io/), [cert-manager](https://cert-manager.io/), [let's encrypt](https://letsencrypt.org/) and [Cloudflare](https://www.cloudflare.com/) to dynamically provision TLS certificates for an [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) deployment using an RKE2 cluster.
-The blog post is an update that includes recent versions and changes performed on individual components.
+In a [previous post](https://medium.com/itnext/cilium-gateway-api-cert-manager-and-lets-encrypt-updates-cc730818cb17), we covered how to use [Cilium](https://cilium.io/), [Gateway API](https://gateway-api.sigs.k8s.io/), [cert-manager](https://cert-manager.io/), [let's encrypt](https://letsencrypt.org/) and [Cloudflare](https://www.cloudflare.com/).
+This setup helps dynamically provision TLS certificates for an [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) deployment on an RKE2 cluster.
+The blog post is an update that includes recent versions and changes made to individual components.

 We do not cover the theory of each component used.
 For a better understanding of the tools, check out the official documentation provided.
-In a nutshell, Cilium is used as our Container Network Interface (CNI), cert-manager is used for handling the lifecycle of certificates, let's-encrypt issues certificates and Cloudflare is the provider where we store a valid DNS domain.
+Cilium acts as our Container Network Interface (CNI).
+Cert-manager manages the lifecycle of certificates.
+Let's Encrypt issues those certificates, and we store a valid DNS domain with Cloudflare.
 Let's dive in!

 ## Lab Setup